11 Sampling and Analytical Methods

 The PFAS Team developed a training module video with content related to this section, it is the Sampling and Analysis video.

-Due to the ubiquitous nature of the wide array of PFAS and the low parts per trillion screening levels, all aspects of a sampling and analysis protocol require a heightened level of rigor to avoid cross-contamination and achieve the level of accuracy and precision required to support defensible project decisions.
+Due to the extensive use of a wide array of PFAS resulting in trace levels of PFAS, in most environmental media across the globe and the low parts–per–trillion screening levels, all aspects of a sampling and analysis protocol require a heightened level of rigor to avoid cross-contamination and achieve the level of accuracy and precision required to support defensible project decisions.
 This section focuses on providing the user with the appropriate tools and information to develop a site-specific sampling and analysis program to satisfy the project data quality objectives (DQOs).
-Accurate, representative data supports the development of a defensible CSM, and ultimately the final remedy.
+Accurate and representative data support the development of a defensible conceptual site model (CSM), and ultimately the final remedy.

 |11.2||Analytical Methods and Techniques|